GSA/digitalgov.gov/content/post/2015-10-06-the-people-and-teams-that-power-high-impact-incentive-prizes.md

 date: 2015-10-06 11:10:55 -0400
 title: 'The People and Teams That Power High-Impact Incentive Prizes'
 summary: ' Federal agencies have used prize competitions and challenges to drive competition and spark innovation for nearly a decade.
-In September 2010, as part of President Obama&rsquo;s Strategy for American Innovation&nbsp;[PDF], the Administration launched Challenge.gov, an online platform that enables federal agencies to engage civic innovators,'
+In September 2010, as part of President Obama’sStrategy for American Innovation&nbsp;[PDF], the Administration launched Challenge.gov, an online platform that enables federal agencies to engage civic innovators,'
 authors: [jenn-gustetic, kelly-olson]
 categories:
   - Challenges